Call of Duty: Black Ops Cold War: Marketing

 On August 7, 2020, Activision shipped locked crates to various influencers within the Call of Duty community, instructing them to open the crates on August 10.
 Two days later, cryptic messages began appearing to players in Call of Duty: Warzone, which included the text "know your history".
 On August 10, influencers uncovered a website called "PawnTakesPawn.com"; starting on August 14, fans were allowed to watch VHS tapes on the website, which contained news segments and footage that pertained to the corresponding year(s) throughout the Cold War.
 Throughout the VHS tapes, at random intervals, two-digit nixie tube combinations appeared, required to solve ciphers, in addition to one set of coordinates per VHS tape that led to a location in Warzone.

 On August 19, once all ciphers were solved, a teaser trailer for the game was revealed.
 The teaser featured footage from an interview with KGB defector Yuri Bezmenov discussing active measures.
 Shortly after its release, the teaser was banned in China due to the inclusion of a brief snippet of the 1989 Tiananmen Square protests; an edited minute-long version was released worldwide instead.
 Kotakus Ian Walker accused Activision of legitimating the views of Bezmenov when it included footage of his interview in the teaser for Black Ops Cold War.
 Among the complaints he had was that Bezmenov's views acted as a magnet for far-right conspiracy theories and personalities, that Activision presented Bezmenov's interview without the proper context and that Bezmenov himself held views that Walker argued were on the far-right.
 A full reveal for the game debuted on August 26, as part of an in-game event in Warzone.

 On September 23, teasers for the Zombies mode began to appear on "PawnTakesPawn.com"; on the same day, various Call of Duty YouTubers, including NoahJ456 and MrDalekJD, were sent crates, which contained 1980s technology and ciphers to solve.
 A full reveal for the Zombies mode debuted on September 30.

 Release

 Black Ops Cold War was released on November 13, 2020, for PlayStation 4, PlayStation 5, Windows, Xbox One, and Xbox Series X/S. Those who pre-ordered the game received early access to an open beta test for the game's multiplayer component.
 The beta was held across two weekends; the first weekend—exclusive to players on PlayStation 4—took place from October 8 to October 12, while the second weekend, which was available on PlayStation 4, Windows, and Xbox One, was held from October 15 to October 20.
 The Windows version of Black Ops Cold War was initially exclusive to the Battle.net platform, but was made available on Steam in March 2023.
+The game also became available on Xbox Game Pass on September 8th, 2026, across Ultimate, Premium, and PC tiers.